-The Company also had state loss and research and development credit carryforwards of approximately \$78.9 million and \$9.9 million, respectively.
+The Company also had state loss and research and development credit carryforwards of approximately \$63.9 million and \$11.0 million, respectively.
 A portion of these loss and credit carryforwards was generated by the Company and a portion was acquired through the Integration Associates, Silicon Clocks, Spectra Linear and Ember acquisitions.
-Certain of these carryforwards expire in fiscal years 2013 through 2032 and others do not expire.
+Certain of these carryforwards expire in fiscal years 2013 through 2033 and others do not expire.
 Recognition of some of these loss and credit carryforwards is subject to an annual limit, which may cause them to expire before they are used.

-At the end of fiscal 2012, undistributed earnings of the Company's foreign subsidiaries of approximately \$279.8 million are considered permanently reinvested.
-Accordingly, no provision for U.S. federal and state income taxes has been made.
+At the end of fiscal 2013, undistributed earnings of the Company's foreign subsidiaries of approximately \$292.3 million are intended to be permanently reinvested outside the U.S. Accordingly, no provision for U.S. federal and state income taxes associated with a distribution of these earnings has been made.
 Determination of the amount of the unrecognized deferred tax liability on these unremitted earnings is not practicable.

 The Company's operations in Singapore are subject to reduced tax rates through 2019, as long as certain conditions are met.
-The income tax benefit (expense) from the reduced Singapore tax rate reflected in earnings was approximately \$(13.3) million (representing \$(0.31) per diluted share) in fiscal 2012, approximately \$2.5 million (representing \$0.06 per diluted share) in fiscal 2011 and approximately \$6.1 million (representing \$0.13 per diluted share) in fiscal 2012 reflects the recognition of prior year unrecognized tax benefits.
+The income tax benefit (expense) from the reduced Singapore tax rate reflected in earnings was approximately \$2.2 million (representing \$0.05 per diluted share) in fiscal 2013, approximately \$(13.3) million (representing \$(0.31) per diluted share) in fiscal 2012 and approximately \$2.5 million (representing \$0.06 per diluted share) in fiscal 2011.
+The impact of the reduced Singapore tax rate in fiscal 2012 reflects the recognition of prior year unrecognized tax benefits.